forestryio/forestry.io/hugo/content/blog/automate-deploy-w-circle-ci.md

 Our `cibuilds/hugo` image is built on Alpine Linux, so we use the `apk` command to interact with the OS’s package manager.
 We run `apk update` to update the package index with the latest available packages, and then `apk add git` to install Git.
 Once Git is installed, we can run the `checkout` step.

-2 - Install Submodules
+#### 2. Install Submodules

           - run: git submodule sync && git submodule update --init

 If you’re using Git submodules to manage any third party dependencies, you will need to run this step to install them.

-3 - Install `awscli`

-          - run: apk add --update python python-dev py-pip build-base
+#### 3. Install `s3deploy`
+[aws-cli](https://github.com/aws/aws-cli) is Amazon's first-party utility for interacting with AWS services, including S3.
+However, it is not well-suited to our use case. `aws-cli`'s s3 deployment strategy uses timestamps to determine which files need to be overwritten.
+This is not optimal for us: we're using a static site generator, and **all of the files** that we want to deploy from our CI environment will have a newer timestamp than the files that are already in s3.

+Instead, we're going to use [bep/s3deploy](https://github.com/bep/s3deploy) to send our files to S3.
+This library was optimized for deploying static sites and uses a hash of the file contents to determine if a file was changed.

+`s3deploy` has a prebuilt binary for Linux, which will work inside of our CI environment.
+All we have to do is download and unpack the archive.

-          - run: pip install awscli
+          - run: curl -L https://github.com/bep/s3deploy/releases/download/v2.0.1/s3deploy_2.0.1_Linux-64bit.tar.gz | tar xvz

-These commands install the `awscli` utility, which we will use to deploy the files to S3.
-We must first install `pip`, [Python’s package manager](https://pip.pypa.io/en/stable/installing/), to install `awscli`.
+After this command runs, the `s3deploy` binary will be available in the working directory.

-4 - Build With Hugo
+#### 4. Build With Hugo

           - run: HUGO_ENV=production hugo -v -d $HUGO_BUILD_DIR

 At this point, we have all of our source code in our build environment.
 It’s time to build!
 We tell Hugo to generate the files in `$HUGO_BUILD_DIR`, which is the environment variable we declared earlier in our config.

-5 - Test With Htmlproofer
+#### 5. Test With Htmlproofer

           - run: htmlproofer $HUGO_BUILD_DIR --allow-hash-href --check-html --empty-alt-ignore --disable-external

 This docker image comes with [html-proofer](https://github.com/gjtorikian/html-proofer) already installed, so we just have to run the `htmlproofer` command in our `$HUGO_BUILD_DIR` to test our generated HTML files.

-6 - Prepare For Deployment
+#### 6. Prepare For Deployment

 After passing our tests, the code is now ready to deploy.
 Before we run the deploy command, however, we need to make sure CircleCI can communicate with our deployment target.